inspektor-gadget/kubecon-na-2024/hands-on.md

     and web servers that need to efficiently transfer files.

 ### Programs

-To have the context of when the programs are executed and what they should do, let's see the interaction between a process sending and receiving TCP traffic, the hooks, the programs and the map:

 The following diagram shows the sequence of events when a TCP connection sends
 data: